kscout/auto-cluster/README.md

 ## AWS Credentials
 AWS credentials must be provided.

-If you have a `~/.aws/credentials` file and the credentials you which to use are the default profile you do not have to do anything.
+If you have a `~/.aws/credentials` file and the credentials you wish to use are the default profile you do not have to do anything.
 If you do not want to use the default profile set `AWS_PROFILE`.